-- Primariy responsibility of States to prevent and reduce disaster risk, including through cooperation. - Shared responsibility between central Government and national authories, sectors and stakeholders as appropriate to nautiical circumstances. - Protection of persons and their assets while promoting and protecting all human rights including the right to development. - Engagement form all of society.
+- Primariy responsibility of States to prevent and reduce disaster risk, including through cooperation. - Shared responsibility between central Government and national authorises, sectors and stakeholders as appropriate to nautical circumstances. - Protection of persons and their assets while promoting and protecting all human rights including the right to development.

-- Full engagement or all State institutions of an executive and legislative nature al national and local levels. - Empowerment of local authorities and communities throug resources, incentives and decisionmaking responsibilities as appropriate. - Decision-making to be inclusive and risk-informed while using a multi-hazard approach. - Coherence of disaster risk reduction and sustainble development policies, plans, practices and mechanisms, across different sectors. - Accounting of local and specific characteristics of disaster risk when determining measures to reduce risk. - Addressing underlying risk factors cost-effectively through investment versus relying primarly on post-disaster response and recovey. - "Build Back Better" for preventing the creation of, and reducing existing, disaster risk. - The quality of global partnership and international cooperation to be effective, meaningful and strong. - Support from developed countries and partners to developing countries to be tailored according to needs and prioriies as identified by them.
+- Engagement from all of society. - Full engagement or all State institutions of an executive and legislative nature al national and local levels. - Empowerment of local authorities and communities through resources, incentives, and decision- making responsibilities as appropriate. - Decision-making to be inclusive and risk-informed while using a multi-hazard approach. - Coherence of disaster risk reduction and sustainable development policies, plans, practices, and mechanisms, across different sectors. - Accounting of local and specific characteristics of disaster risk when determining measures to reduce risk. - Addressing underlying risk factors cost-effectively through investment versus relying primarily on post-disaster response and recovery. - "Build Back Better" for preventing the creation of, and reducing existing, disaster risk. - The quality of global partnership and international cooperation to be effective, meaningful and strong. - Support from developed countries and partners to developing countries to be tailored according to needs and prioriies as identified by them.